Voting procedure

 ← Back to dictionary

-What happens if a quorum is not met for a vote?
+What happens if a quorum is not met during a vote?

 Related words